 where VSsample is the sample mean vertebrae count and assuming a population mean VS of 55.8 for WBSS and 56.5 for NSAS.
-This method is still being used to split samples of Norwegian catches from the transfer area in IVa East.
+This method is still being used to split samples of Norwegian catches from the transfer area in 4.a East as well as the Norwegian part of the HERAS survey.

 In the period from 1996 to 2001 splitting keys were constructed using information from a combination of vertebrae count and otolith microstructure (OM) methods (ICES, 2001).
-From 2001 and onwards, the splitting keys have been constructed solely using the otolith microstructure method which uses visual inspection of season-specific daily increment patterns from the larval origin of the otolith, with the exception of the splitting key made for the mixture area in Subdivision IVa East, where vertebrae counts currently is the only method used to split the mixed-stock (Mosegaard and Madsen, 1996; ICES, 2004; Clausen et al., 2007).
+From 2001 and onwards, the splitting keys for division 3a and Danish catches in division 4a east have been constructed solely using the otolith microstructure method which uses visual inspection of season-specific daily increment patterns from the larval origin of the otolith supported by measurements of daily increment widths at predefined distances from the core (Mosegaard and Madsen, 1996; ICES, 2004; Clausen et al., 2007).